james-hu/mmingest/README.md

 Please make sure that there is enough space in the destination directory.

+Options:

+- `-c` - Don't try to transcode the original input files

 ## Behavior

 * Files in the source directory will not be deleted or modified.
 They will be copied into the working directory before being processed.
 So it is safe to point the source directory to the location in your phone or camera.
 And if you want to re-process all the files, you just need to remove the working directory and clean up the destination directory and run the command line again.